 At Untitled Kingdom, all cards are put on the table.
 Transparency is the condition of both inter-team relations and team-to-client contacts.When I joined the team three weeks ago, I was not sure if the rule is actually put into practice or is it just an idyllic cliché which just improves company’s PR.

 Over this time I’ve learned that here, at Untitled Kingdom, rules are never fake.
 The transparency policy reflects on each and every aspect of company’s life: from total sincerity and straightforwardness to sharing company’s financial report with the team.
 It makes things fair and easy.
 Together, we are a team — with our goals set and minds open, what’s the point of pretending, anyway?

 It’s celebration time!
 Hugo, our CTO, has his birthday today.
 For this occasion, we got a short stand-up to sing a birthday song and hand him a gift.
 I think I never saw him smiling that broadly :)

-I’m glad we’re a digital product studio with a family approach and a cordial environment.
+I’m glad we’re a product and software development company with a family approach and a cordial environment.
 It’s way easier to thrive in a team who share something more than a workplace.

 A cake, for example :) Speaking of which… I’m rushing to the kitchen to treat myself to yet another slice.